-Unique to Scotland, it was originally launched in 2021 for children under six.
-The recent changes are believed to extend Scottish Child Payment beyond 104,000 recipients to include a further 300,000 eligible children.
-This is a welcome boost to family finances across Scotland.
+Unique to Scotland, the Scottish Child Payment was originally launched in 2021 and those with children under the age of 6 could apply.
+This has since been extended to the age of 16, extending the Scottish Child Payment beyond 104,000 recipients to include a further 300,000 eligible children.
+This was a welcome boost to family finances across Scotland.

 Read our simple guide to find out if your family could be better off, at a time when extra money in your pocket makes all the difference.